February 15, 2023

 SKALE Hub Chains act as service stations to the Dapp chains.
 Rather than exchanges and marketplaces living on every single chain, which results in fragmented liquidity, Hubs are designed to provide liquidity, swapping, and marketplace services to Dapp chains.
 SKALE Hub chains are community run.

-The three SKALE Hub Chains are:
+The four SKALE Hub Chains are:

 🎨 Calypso NFT Hub